 And last, “federal port security grants have generally been directed at preventing attacks, not responding to them, but a more comprehensive risk-based approach is being developed,” the report said.

 The report highlights the fact that energy commodity tankers have been targets of recent maritime terrorist attacks, such as the suicide attack on the oil tanker Limberg off the coast of Yemen in 2002 and multiple attacks from explosive-packed vessels against oil terminals in Iraq in 2004.
 Although the GAO reported no specific threat of attack at U.S. ports, intelligence indicates that domestic ports are targets under consideration by terrorists, according to a press statement by the House Energy and Commerce Committee.

-The GAO report was requested in January 2005 by several House lawmakers (see Daily GPI, Feb.
-1, 2005).
-They specifically asked the GAO to undertake an investigation of the "vulnerabilities" of tankers bringing LNG and other fuels into U.S. harbors.
-Among the congressmen making the request were Rep. John Dingell (D-MI), chairman of the House Energy and Commerce Committee; Rep. Edward Markey (D-MA), an outspoken member of the committee; Rep. Bennie G. Thompson (D-MS), chairman of the Homeland Security Committee; and Rep. Peter King of New York, ranking Republican on that committee.
+The GAO report was requested in January 2005 by several House lawmakers (see NGI, Feb.
+7, 2005).
+They specifically asked the GAO to undertake an investigation of the “vulnerabilities” of tankers bringing LNG and other fuels into U.S. harbors.
+Among the congressmen making the request were Rep. John Dingell (D-MI), chairman of the House Energy and Commerce Committee; Rep. Joe Barton of Texas, the ranking Republican of the committee; Rep. Edward Markey (D-MA), an outspoken member of the committee; and Rep. Bennie G. Thompson (D-MS), chairman of the Homeland Security Committee.